 History: Earle Rainwater has been serving Chattooga county since 1964.
 A native of Loudon Tennessee, he began service with J.D.
 Hill Funeral home in May of that year.
 He is a graduate of the Kentucky School of Mortuary Science as both a Funeral Director and an Embalmer.
-He has also served as the Chattooga County Coroner since the mid 1970s, making him one of the longest-serving Coroners in the State of Georgia.
+He also served as the Coroner of Chattooga County for 48 years, making him the longest-serving Coroner in the State of Georgia at the time of his retirement, in 2024.

 After working for and Managing both J.D.
 Hill Funeral Home and Erwin Petitt Funeral Home (both in Chattooga County), Earle established Earle Rainwater Funeral Home in 2003, at the very place where his career began.
 He honored his mentor and friend by naming the chapel the J.D.
 Hill Memorial Chapel.

-Additionally, Earle serves as President of the Summerville Cemetery Corporation, Past President of the Summerville - Trion Optimist Club, Board of Directors of the Independent Funeral Directors of Georgia, Member of the Georgia Funeral Director’s Association, National Funeral Director’s Association, Georgia Coroner’s Association, and the Trion Lodge #160 F&AM.
+Additionally, Earle served as President of the Summerville Cemetery Corporation, President of the Summerville - Trion Optimist Club, Board of Directors of the Independent Funeral Directors of Georgia, Member of the Georgia Funeral Directors Association, National Funeral Directors Association, Georgia Coroners Association, and the Trion Lodge #160 F&AM.

 He and his wife Phyllis are members of the Summerville First Baptist Church.
 They have three children and four grandchildren.